How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 Request received

-Parent, young person aged 16+, school, or professional submits a written request to the LA.
-The 20-week clock starts on the date the LA receives it.
+Parent, young person aged 16+, school, or professional submits a written request to the local authority.
+The 20-week clock starts on the date the local authority receives it.

 Week 6